clairefitch/clairefitch.github.io/README.md

-### Hi there, I am Claire Fitch.

-This is where I'll share some of my sonic art, electronic literature and game score projects
+### This is where I'll share some of my sonic art, electronic literature and game score projects

 ---

-Now I'm Programme Director, MA/MSc in Music Technology, lecturer and researcher at Dundalk Institute of Technology
+I'm Programme Director, MA/MSc in Music Technology, lecturer and researcher at Dundalk Institute of Technology